bymarcelolewin/care-assistant/README.md

   curl http://localhost:8000/health
   ```

+- **GET /api/graph** - Returns graph visualization as PNG image

 - **GET /** - Serves the frontend (production mode)
   - Open in browser: http://localhost:8000/

+### Using Observability Windows

+The application includes three draggable windows for inspecting the agent's behavior:

+**To open windows:**
+1. Look for the checkboxes in the chat header (Observability section)
+2. Check the boxes for the windows you want to view:
+   - **Memory** - View current conversation state, user profile, and tool results
+   - **Graph** - See the visual LangGraph structure
+   - **Steps** - Watch the execution trace as the agent processes messages

+**Window features:**
+- **Draggable** - Click and drag the header to reposition anywhere on screen
+- **Stackable** - Click any window to bring it to the front
+- **Real-time updates** - All windows update live as you chat
+- **Default closed** - Windows are hidden by default for a clean interface

 ## 💬 Example Conversations (v0.2.0)